EazLink guide

 What to remember

-• A branch device is useful when fiscal proof must survive weak networks and busy checkout conditions.
+- A branch device is useful when fiscal proof must survive weak networks, busy checkout hours, and uneven local IT support.

 The branch problem

-Retail branches do not fail in neat ways.
-The router drops.
+Retail branches rarely fail in tidy ways.
+The router drops during lunch.
 The tax platform slows down.
-A certificate expires.
-A cashier is trying to serve a customer while finance asks why yesterday's receipts are missing.
+A certificate needs attention.
+The checkout PC is shared by several people.
+A cashier is trying to serve customers while finance asks why yesterday's receipts are missing.

 If every fiscal action depends on a clean internet path and a healthy checkout PC, the branch carries too much risk.
-A local device gives the store a more controlled place to protect the fiscal work.
+A local device gives the store a controlled place to receive the sale, protect certificate related work, store pending transactions, and sync proof when connectivity returns.

 What the device should do

-• Local persistence before the sale is treated as safely received.
+- Local persistence before the POS treats the sale as received.

 When software alone may be enough

-Hardware becomes more attractive when branches are far from IT support, connectivity varies during the sales day, or dealers need a standard install they can explain and support quickly.
+Hardware becomes more attractive when branches are far from IT support, connectivity varies during the day, certificate handling needs tighter control, or dealers need a standard installation they can explain quickly.

-EazLink Hardware is not separate from the product story.
-The branch gets local continuity.
-Head office still sees status and proof.
-Dealers get a support view they can use with customers.
+EazLink Hardware gives the branch a local fiscal path.
+The cloud layer still gives head office status and proof.
+Dealers get a support view they can use without sending engineers into every store.

 When to consider hardware